We think this TV show stands out for:

 Is it any good?

-Families can talk about the Prime Directive, which is never interfere in the natural pace of another race's development, because it's almost certain to permanently alter their evolutionary path, and not always for the better.
+Families can talk about the Prime Directive in Star Trek: The Next Generation, which is never interfere in the natural pace of another race's development, because it's almost certain to permanently alter their evolutionary path, and not always for the better.
 Do you agree with this approach?
 Does it have any parallels in real life?
 Are there times when doing what seems like the humane thing can have negative consequences?